Welcome to Subscribe On Youtube

 Return the number of ways these handshakes could occur such that none of the handshakes cross.

-Since this number could be very big, return the answer mod 10^9 + 7.
+Since the answer could be very large, return it modulo 109 + 7.

 Example 1: